rasrov/kairos/README.md

 It was built using hexagonal architecture using four modules.

 * `application` here we can find our services and the principal business logic.
 * `boot` here we can find our application configuration and this is where we have our main file to start application.
+Also, here we have web controller.
 * `domain` this module is used to host our project entities.
 * `infrastructure` here we can find the jpa spring module that is used to connect to our database and manage data through queries.